Kyiv National Economic University

 The Kyiv National Economic University is a self-governing public university in Kyiv, Ukraine.
 The university was founded in 1906 as Higher economics courses.

 It was ranked #3 by the Ukrainian national ranking of the universities conducted by Compass in 2012.
-According to one of the leading university rankings in the world (Eduniversal, 2015), KNEU occupied the second position among universities in Ukraine.
-In 2020, in the same ranking, it took the third place among Ukrainian universities.
+According to one of the leading university rankings in the world (Eduniversal, 2015), KNEU ranked second among universities in Ukraine.
+In 2020, in the same ranking, it took third place among Ukrainian universities.

 In 2005, the university was named in honor of Vadym Hetman, a prominent Ukrainian banker, economist, and the founder of the National Bank of Ukraine.